marco262/my_wiki/data/onednd/advancement/feats.md

 You have trained to rapidly recall or discover vital details, granting you the following benefits:

 * **Ability Score Increase.** Increase your Intelligence score by 1, to a maximum of 20.
 * **Lore Knowledge.** Choose one of the following Skills: Arcana, History, Investigation, Nature, or Religion.
-If you lack Proficiency in the chosen Skill, you gain Proficiency in it, and if you have Proficiency in it, you gain Expertise in it.
+If you lack Proficiency in the chosen Skill, you gain Proficiency in it, and if you have Proficiency in it, you gain [[glossary:Expertise]] in it.
 * **Quick Study.** You can take the Study Action as a Bonus Action.

 ## Mage Slayer